MulleWeb/.github/profile/README.md

 # MulleScion

-MulleScion is a template engine system like TWIG for Objective-C, that can be seamlessly embedded into HTML,
+MulleScion is a template engine system like TWIG for Objective-C, that can be seamlessly embedded into HTML.
+MulleScion works with Apple Objective-C as well.

 ## Install